×

 Risk and Control Self-Assessment (RCSA) is an important process for identifying and assessing the key operational risks faced by an organization and the effectiveness of controls that address those risks.
 A key element of a strong operational risk management program, RCSA is an excellent means of assessing operational risks to improve visibility, understanding the risk posture, and identifying control deficiencies.

-In its Revisions Principles for the Sound Management of Operational Risk, the Basel Committee on Banking Supervision states, “Banks often perform self-assessments of their operational risks and controls on various different levels.
+In its Revisions to the Principles for the Sound Management of Operational Risk, the Basel Committee on Banking Supervision states, “Banks often perform self-assessments of their operational risks and controls on various different levels.
 The assessments typically evaluate inherent risk (the risk before controls are considered), the effectiveness of the control environment, and residual risk (the risk exposure after controls are considered) and contain both quantitative and qualitative elements.”

 A dynamic, continuous approach to conducting RCSAs, supported by a positive risk culture, strong governance and reporting, and business continuity planning can empower organizations to take a proactive approach to managing risks, strengthen business resilience, and thrive on risk.